Bianchi-I cosmology with scale dependent $G$ and $\Lambda$ in asymptotically safe gravity: Kasner solutions

-For the quantum-improved Kasner solution for $\Lambda_0 = 0$, we adopt a simple identification of the infrared cutoff scale as $k = \xi/t$, which allows us to express the quantum-corrected cosmological term $\Lambda(t)$ using Eq.~\eqref{eq_GLam}.
-Substituting the general power series expansion~\eqref{gen_power} into the evolution equation~\eqref{eq_Ein_BI_V}, we obtain the quantum-corrected Kasner solution in the form of a power series as:
+For the quantum-improved Kasner solution for $\Lambda_0 = 0$, we adopt a simple identification of the infrared cutoff scale as $k = \xi/t$, which allows us to express the quantum-improved cosmological term $\Lambda(t)$ using Eq.~\eqref{eq_GLam}.
+Substituting the general power series expansion~\eqref{gen_power} into the evolution equation~\eqref{eq_Ein_BI_V}, we obtain the quantum-improved Kasner solution in the form of a power series as:

 where $E_0$ and $E_1$ are integration constants.
 As in the classical case, $E_0$ is fixed by the anisotropy parameter in the same manner.
 Even though we do not have this solution in a closed form, we call this quantum-improved Kasner solution because it reduces to the above classical exact solution when the quantum corrections are turned off.